Norfolk students will return to school in phases — exactly when is still unclear

 NORFOLK, Va.
-(WAVY) — Students attending Norfolk Public Schools will all continue to learn remotely until the Centers for Disease Control and Prevention COVID-19 health data remains in lower-risk categories for at least two weeks.
+(WAVY) — Students attending Norfolk Public Schools will all continue to learn remotely until the Centers for Disease Control and Prevention COVID-19 health data for the city remains in lower-risk categories for at least two weeks.

 Even after that, grade levels will be brought back into the classroom in phases, with high school students staying out of the building until at least February — maybe longer.